FabricMC/fabric-docs/develop/items/custom-fuel.md

 ![Fuel in Furnace](/assets/develop/items/quark_gluon_plasma_ss.png)

-And this is how it will look in the furnace when used as fuel:
+And this is how it will look like in the furnace when used as fuel:

 <VideoPlayer src="/assets/develop/items/fuel_in_furnace.webm">Using Quark Gluon Plasma as Fuel</VideoPlayer>